zamazan4ik/awesome-pgo/article/article.md

 * Twitter/X: [zamazan4ik](https://twitter.com/zamazan4ik)

 Also, you can create an issue or open a discussion at https://github.com/zamazan4ik/awesome-pgo, if you want to contribute PGO results or discuss something publicly.
 Just be careful about possible NDA violations and similar stuff.

-TODO: note about MSVC compiler and combined LTO/PGO mode as the only option to enable PGO.

-TODO: Possible plot for the talk:

-1. Why did I write this post?
-Intro why I like fast software, etc.
-2. Show, why PGO is worth thing to discuss with performance numbers for the most famous projects like PostgreSQL, Clang, MongoDB
-3. PGO's current ecosystem state from multiple perspectives: languages, compilers, problems, etc.
-4. What it can be in the future?

 TODO: article meme ideas